edmundito/ags-tween/docs/scripting/generaltweens.md

     Slider.StopAllTweens(optional TweenStopResult)
     InvWindow.StopAllTweens(optional TweenStopResult)

-Stops all the tweens currently playing on the a character, GUI, room object, etc.
+Stops all the tweens currently playing on a character, GUI, room object, etc.

-    // Will stop all the tweens for cEgo, cIconbar, and oBluecup. cEgo.StopAllTweens();
+    // Will stop all the tweens for cEgo, gIconbar, and oBluecup. cEgo.StopAllTweens();
     gIconbar.StopAllTweens();
     oBluecup.StopAllTweens();